busterbrown77/PiBot/README.md

 	ADAFruit LCD with Keypad - http://www.adafruit.com/products/1109

 The Camera and Motor Controller both have Python Libraries, and we have verified the Motor Controller is functional.
-We are still validating the CMU Camera.
+We are still validating the CMU Camera, and whether or not it is sufficient for our needs.
+A revival of the RoboVision code (on this repo) may be a possibility.

-The main structure of the robot code has not been decided, and many things on this page may change.
-Additional Components such as screens will also be added in the future.

-Please Note this Page is a WIP and will change.
+The main robot code is PiBot.py which uses a threaded system to manage components seperately and to isolate potential device failures programmatically (If the screen fails for some reason, the motor controller code is not affected it is on a seperate thread, etc.).
+As of now all components are functional except the MiniMaestro controller, which is moreso due to it's poor Python support.